Aurora-Governor/Aurora-PEF/readme.md

 - The **Aurora + PEF whitepaper (v1.0)** with empirical evidence of transformer failure modes
 - A reference **Python implementation sketch** of the core primitives and interpreter
-- A small **demo** showing how Aurora preserves and resolves ambiguity where LLMs collapse it
+- A small **demo** showing how Aurora preserves and resolves ambiguity
 - An example **“sandwich” pipeline**:
   **Aurora Interpretation → LLM Expression → Aurora Verification**